winston/winston.github.com/_posts/2013-02-24-jekyll_haml_sass_and_github_pages.markdown

 ---
 layout: post
-title: Jekyll, HAML, SASS and GitHub Pages
+title: Jekyll, Haml, Sass and GitHub Pages
 ---

 A recap of how I got this Jekyll blog ready..